honeydipper/honeydipper/docs/developer.md

 {"data": ["line 1", "line 2"]}
 ```

-The driver also sets its status to "cold", meaning cold restart needed, and uses the *Ping* command to send its own state to the daemon, so
+The method also sets its status to "cold", meaning cold restart needed, and uses the *Ping* command to send its own state to the daemon, so
 it can be restarted.

 ## Driver lifecycle and states